Touching history Visiting Churches

 For visitors to Ono church

 The Catholic Church of Ono, located in the component property ‘Ono Village in Sotome’, was designed by Father de Rotz (Marc Marie De Rotz:1840-1914), a French priest of the Paris Foreign Missions Society, and built in 1893.
-It is an itinerant Catholic church in Shitsu, where a commemorative Mass is held once a year.
+It is an itinerant Catholic Church in Shitsu, where a commemorative Mass is held once a year.

 Local believers are stationed in the area to attend to visitors.